American Film Institute Awards

 The American Film Institute Awards (also known as the AFI Awards) are awards presented by the American Film Institute to recognize the top ten films and television programs of the year.
-Unlike other accolades about the art form, the AFI Awards acknowledge the film and television productions deemed culturally and artistically representative of the year's most significant achievements in the art of the moving image in American cinema.
+The AFI Awards honor ten American films and ten American television programs each year, selected by AFI as culturally and artistically representative of that year's significant achievements in moving-image storytelling.

 Media that does not fit the AFI's conventional eligibility criteria for the main categories, such as non-American productions as well as other types of media, are given recognition through the AFI Special Award.

 2000

 The 2000 AFI Awards honored the Top 10 Films of the year.